 Whether it’s a backyard garden, community garden plot or a balcony container garden you’ve decided this year you want to have a garden.
-The idea of growing our own food is something most people envision and it is easier then you think.
+The idea of growing our own food is something most people envision, and it is easier than you think.

 Canadian Hardiness Zones

 The first thing you need to know to grow a successful garden is what Canadian gardening zone you live in.
 Hardiness zones are based on temperature and climate and are numbered from 0 – 9, zero being the coldest and 9 the hottest.
 You will also see the designation of a or b.

 The purpose of hardiness zones identifies how well plants will withstand the cold in these areas as well as the hardiness and heat tolerance for growing.
 Knowing your zone gives you helpful information about what you can and cannot grow for a successful harvest.
 It will save you time and money and is an important number that you need to know.